Dave Gallaher: Early life

 Dave Gallaher was born as David Gallagher on 30 October 1873 at Ramelton, County Donegal, Ireland, the third son of James Henry Gallagher, a 69-year-old shopkeeper, and his 29-year-old wife, Maria Hardy Gallagher (née McCloskie).
 James was a widower who had married Maria in 1866, a year after the death of his first wife.
 James had two children from his first marriage, and David was the seventh from his marriage to Maria.
 The couple had three more children after David, but of their ten offspring, three died in infancy.
 The couple's other offspring were: Joseph (born 1867), Isabella (1868), James (1869), Maria (called Molly, 1870), Jane (1871), Thomas (1872), William (1875), Oswald (1876), and James Patrick (1878).
 (Note: Isabella, James and Jane all died as infants.)
 David was baptised as a Presbyterian in the First Ramelton Meeting House on 8 January 1874.

-After the struggling in his drapery business in Ramelton, James decided to emigrate with his family to New Zealand as part of George Vesey Stewart's Katikati Special Settlement scheme.
+After struggling in his drapery business in Ramelton, James decided to emigrate with his family to New Zealand as part of George Vesey Stewart's Katikati Special Settlement scheme.
 In May 1878 the Gallaghers – minus the sick James Patrick who at eight weeks old was too weak to make the trip (Note: James Patrick was left with family in Ireland; he died aged two.) – sailed from Belfast on the Lady Jocelyn for Katikati in the Bay of Plenty.
 On arriving in New Zealand, the family altered their surname to "Gallaher" in an effort to reduce confusion over its spelling and pronunciation.

 The house where Gallaher was born in Ramelton, Ireland.
 A plaque above the door commemorates his contributions to New Zealand rugby.